 ICE CREAM SHOP BUSINESS PLAN EXAMPLE

-Here is a free business plan for starting an ice cream parlor.
+Here is a sample business plan for starting an ice cream parlor.

 Ever thought of starting an ice cream shop?
 Are you hindered due to your inability to plan out your business?
 If your answers to these questions are affirmative, you will find this ice cream shop business plan useful.
 We have made this plan available for use to enhance your chances of success.
 While reading through, it is necessary to avoid complicating it when implementing its content.